 Stay connected with others.
 Even though you can’t physically visit friends and family right now, that doesn’t mean you can’t connect with them in other ways.
-Schedule time with to chat on the phone or connect virtually via FaceTime, Zoom, Skype, etc. Send emails, texts, or write and drop off letters or gifts.
+Schedule time to chat on the phone or connect virtually via FaceTime, Zoom, Skype, etc. Send emails, texts, or write and drop off letters or gifts.

 Practice gratitude.
 During a time when we’re surrounded by so much uncertainty and negativity, it can be helpful to focus on the good aspects of our lives.
 Start a gratitude journal, and write three things you’re thankful for in your life each day.
 A gratitude jar can be a great activity to do with kids, too, by filling it with notes about things you cherish.
 You can also practice gratitude through prayer.
-Take a moment to thank God for the things you’re grateful for.

 If you are struggling, seek help.
 Even with all of these techniques, it can be very difficult to maintain good mental and emotional health, especially for those who have pre-existing diagnoses.
 Seeking the help of a mental-health professional can be extremely beneficial in terms of coping with your emotions and anxiety during this time.
 Many mental-health agencies are still offering psychiatric and therapeutic services through telehealth, including Christian Health Care Center (CHCC).